HELP CENTER

 Yes, carriers like DHL, FedEx, and UPS typically charge a brokerage or disbursement fee for advancing tax payments to customs.
 This is often around 2% of the total duties and taxes or a flat minimum fee.

 If your express shipment weighs under 50 kg and is valued under $2,000 USD, you are currently exempt from the Advance Cargo Information (ACID) requirement.
-Most personal shipments forwarded by Stackry fall into this exempt category.

 No, drones are strictly prohibited from import into Egypt without prior military and telecom approval.
 Do not attempt to ship any drone equipment via your Stackry address.